ZhihaoLau/vue-jwt-authenticate-sample/README.md

 # Usage
 #### GET STARTED
-First you need to clone this repo **recursively**, because it needs a [Express App](https://github.com/ZhihaoLau/nodejs-jwt-authentication-sample) submodule to serve it.
+First you need to clone this repo **recursively**, because it needs a submodule of [JWT-Ready Express App](https://github.com/ZhihaoLau/nodejs-jwt-authentication-sample) to serve it.

 `git clone --recursive https://github.com/ZhihaoLau/vue-jwt-authenticate-sample.git `